 Abstract

 Ephemeral streams flow only in direct response to precipitation and are under consideration for removal from Clean Water Act (CWA) regulation (1).
 Understanding of their influence on water quality is underdeveloped, and therefore little is known about what these CWA changes mean for U.S. water quality.
 Here, we model ephemeral stream contributions to the entire contiguous U.S. network of 20,708,897 rivers, lakes, reservoirs, canals, and ditches, finding that they contribute 1,221 ± 168 km3/yr, or 14 ± 2% of the total runoff, into the CONUS drainage network despite only flowing on average 34 ± 13 days a year.
-This terrestrial-aquatic connection is therefore a substantial pathway through which point-source pollution may enter the perennial drainage network and degrade water quality under the proposed changes to CWA jurisdiction.
+The ephemeral terrestrial-aquatic connection is therefore a substantial pathway through which pollution may enter the downstream perennial drainage network and degrade water quality under the proposed changes to CWA jurisdiction.

 Main Text

-Terrestrial drainage networks transport nutrients, sediments, pollutants, and other constituents from the land surface to the oceans (2–5), influencing all downstream water quality (6–8).
-The most upland (headwater) component of drainage networks are ‘ephemeral’ streams, which flow only in direct response to precipitation and are disconnected from groundwater (unlike like larger rivers).
+Streams transport nutrients, sediments, pollutants, and other constituents from the land surface to rivers, lakes, reservoirs and the oceans (2–5), influencing all downstream water quality (6–8).
+The most upland streams (e.g., headwaters) component of drainage networks are often ‘ephemeral’ streams, which flow only in direct response to precipitation and are disconnected from groundwater (unlike like downstream larger rivers).
 Recently, the United States Navigable Waters Protection Rule (NWPR) enacted changes to what constitutes the ‘Waters of the United States’ (WOTUS), removing CWA jurisdiction from ephemeral streams (along with ‘disconnected wetlands’).
 The NWPR enables the destruction, filling in, and/or discharge of point-source pollution into the U.S. ephemeral stream network (1, 9).
 The operational definition of WOTUS is a contentious topic and has received considerable attention from environmental groups, farm lobbying groups, and politicians since the CWA was enacted in 1972 (6, 9).
 The NWPR’s implementation is currently on hold as it sits before the U.S. Supreme Court.

 Non-perennial streams (which include ephemeral and intermittently dry rivers) account for over half of the global river network (10).
-While much recent work has developed classification models to identify non-perennial streams (10–14), only one paper focused specifically on ephemeral streams (14) and all recent work stopped short of assessing the hydrological and biogeochemical contributions of ephemeral streams to the overall drainage network.
+While much recent work has developed classification models to identify non-perennial streams (10–14), only one paper focused specifically on ephemeral streams (14) and all recent work stopped short of assessing the hydrological and biogeochemical contributions of ephemeral streams to the overall drainage network at broad spatial scales.
 Thus, we presently can neither quantify the significance of ephemeral streams to watershed hydrology nor the potential water quality ramifications of the NWPR.

 In that context, here we use a simple geomorphic model to identify ephemeral streams by comparing long-term water table depths with drainage network presence in 20,708,897 discrete streams, rivers, lakes, reservoirs, canals, and ditches across the contiguous United States (CONUS).
 We then perform a first-order survey of American ephemeral streams along three axes that broadly capture potential for water quality degradation via the NWPR: 1) flow contribution/volume, 2) flow frequency, and 3) potential for point-source pollution (15).
-For 1) and 2), we use groundwater (16), discharge (17), runoff (18) and precipitation (19) models and data to quantify how often and how much ephemeral streams flow.
+For 1) and 2), we use groundwater (16), discharge (17), runoff (18) and precipitation (19) models and data to quantify how often and the volume of water transported by ephemeral streams.
 For 3), we use land cover data (20) to identify riparian land uses along ephemeral streams.
 Finally, we identify basins where all three axes combine to create potentially significant water quality degradation if the NWPR is enacted.
 We define and discuss the four metrics that make up our assessment (equations S1-S4), validate individual model components (Figs. S1-S5), and test parameter sensitivity when necessary (Figs. S6-S9) (15).